Updated May 2025

 Leica 50mm f/2 APO-Summicron ASPH

 This lens offers similar performance to the Voigtlander APO and is a bit better in terms of size and ergonomics.
-But that’s not enough to overcome its price of over $8000.
+But that’s not enough to overcome its price tag of over $9000.

 Voigtlander 50mm f/3.5 Heliar

 This lens offers optical perfection with a fairly limited f/3.5 aperture in a tiny but odd-looking package.
-For a similar price you can just get the Zeiss 50/2 Planar, so I’m not sure who this lens is for.
+For a similar price you can just get the Voigtlander 50/2.2, so I’m not sure who this lens is for.

 Zeiss 50mm f/1.5 Sonnar